 Who can serve on the citizen advisory committee?

 The committee is composed of the following members, each of whom must be a resident of the county:

-- A representative of non-custodial parents.
+- A non-custodial parent.

-- A representative of custodial parents.
+- A custodial parent.

 - An attorney who engages primarily in family law practice.

 - The county sheriff or the sheriff’s designee.